 5.7.2 Configuration of header compression

 PDCP entities associated with DRBs can be configured by upper layers TS 38.331 [3] to use header compression.
 Each PDCP entity carrying user plane data may be configured to use header compression.
 In this version of the specification, only the robust header compression protocol (ROHC) is supported.
-PDCP entity uses at most one ROHC compressor instance and at most one ROHC decompressor instance.
+For DRBs other than DAPS bearers, the PDCP entity uses at most one ROHC compressor instance and at most one ROHC decompressor instance.
+For DAPS bearers, the PDCP entity uses at most one ROHC compressor instance and at most two ROHC decompressor instances.

 NEXT CHANGE